wizdzz/widevine-l3-decryptor/README.md

+## I did some modifies, find it by youself!

 # Widevine L3 Decryptor
 [Widevine](https://www.widevine.com/solutions/widevine-drm) is a Google-owned DRM system that's in use by many popular streaming services (Netflix, Spotify, etc.) to prevent media content from being downloaded.